 Henrique was involved in the ZEPLIN dark matter search located at the Boulby Underground Laboratory (UK) for about a decade; the programme developed the use of two-phase xenon technology for dark matter searches.
 He was data analysis coordinator for ZEPLIN-III and became spokesperson for the collaboration in 2010.
 He joined the Large Underground Xenon (LUX) experiment in 2012.
 LUX was installed at the 4850-ft level of the Sanford Underground Research Facility (SURF), located in the former Homestake mine in South Dakota, US.
 LUX published several world leading dark matter searches until 2017.

 Henrique has also developed radiation detection instruments for spacecraft.
-He collaborates with the Rutherford Appleton Laboratory and the European Space Agency on the Highly Miniaturised Radiation Monitor (HMRM), a versatile miniature instrument to characterise the radiation environment in Earth orbit.
+He collaborated with the Rutherford Appleton Laboratory and the European Space Agency on the Highly Miniaturised Radiation Monitor (HMRM), a miniature instrument to characterise the radiation environment in Earth orbit.
 Previously, he was involved in the design of the LISA Pathfinder Radiation Monitor.